 The Company has acquired by staking a 100% interest in the Eagle Mountain Lithium prospect located in Inyo County, California, within 15 kilometers of the Nevada border.
-The property currently consists of 167 claims, each 20 acres in size, totaling approximately 3,340 acres located in the Alkali Flats area, which is 10 kilometers south-south-east of Death Valley Junction and covering most of the Eagle Mountain salina.
+The property currently consists of 167 placer claim units, each 20 acres in size, totaling approximately 3,340 acres located in the Alkali Flats area, near Death Valley Junction and covering most of the Eagle Mountain salina.